 5. Think eternally.

 This is a big one.
 I’m not sure if you believe in God, in prayer, or in heaven.
 But I do – and it has made all the difference in my life.
 I rest assured that through Jesus I can see my mom again in heaven one day.
-I was praying through my mom’s final moments, asking God to open His arms to her.
+I was praying through my mom’s final moments, asking God to open his arms to her.
 I believe that we were created for a really awesome relationship with God.
-But because of our selfishness, sin and death entered the picture.
-The good news is that Jesus conquered it all and through Him we can all be united with God and live eternally with Him and one another in paradise.
+But something went horribly wrong, and the only one who could put it all right was God himself.
+The good news is that Jesus, whom I believe to be God's eternal Son, has done just that, and has opened the way to an eternal relationship with him.
 Having this eternal perspective helps me remember that while life on earth is temporary and fleeting, the best is yet to come!

 To help you think eternally, read Discover Life.